ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 2. Backward Imputation from a Response - BI
 3. Construct initial values - C
 4. Forward Imputation from a Constructed Value - FIC
-5. Mean or Median initial calculation - MNI or MDI
+5. Mean or Median initial calculation - MNI or MDI (Not yet written)
-6. Forward Imputation from Mean or Median - FIMN or FIMD
+6. Forward Imputation from Mean or Median - FIMN or FIMD (Not yet written)

 ## The Calculations
 ### Forward Imputation Link